Reusable Surgical Caps and Head Covers with FAQ's

 - Do bald people need to wear reusable surgical caps?

-- Does a reusable surgical cap or skull cap need to cover your ears?
+- Does a head cover like a reusable surgical cap or skull cap need to cover your ears?

 Which material is the best for surgical caps or bouffant cap head covers?
 No one I found had any guidance for which materials to use, whether they should be water resistant, repellent or non-flammable.
 A wide variety of materials are used to make reusable and washable surgical, scrub, skull and bouffant caps.
 Polyester/cotton mixes, wool and 100% cotton.
 Polyester is a nice material for some things, but it does not breath well, is warm and can get kind of stinky like fake kitchen cleaning sponges.
 Cotton is expensive for several reasons, but it’s the best for all day comfort.